-Hotel SEO Fundamentals: Ranking Higher in Local Search Results
+# Exploramo - Hotel SEO Fundamentals: Ranking Higher in Local Search Results

 Let's start with a sobering truth: when someone Googles "hotels in Noosa," Booking.com and Expedia aren't just competing with you - they're absolutely demolishing you in search rankings.
 They've got million-dollar SEO budgets, teams of specialists, and domain authority that could make Google itself jealous.
 So why even bother with SEO?

-The "Near Me" Gold Rush
+## The "Near Me" Gold Rush

-Your Google Business Profile: The Unsung Hero
+## Your Google Business Profile: The Unsung Hero

 Think of your Google Business Profile as your free billboard on the search results highway.
 When properly optimised, it appears in the "map pack" - those three blessed businesses that show up with the map at the top of local searches.
 That's prime real estate that even Booking.com can't buy.

-Here's what separates the winners from the "also-rans": photos.
+What separates the winners from the "also-rans"?
+Photos.
 Lots of them.
-Businesses with more than 100 photos get 520% more calls than the average.
+A [BrightLocal study](https://www.brightlocal.com/research/google-my-business-insights-study/) found that businesses with more than 100 photos get 520% more calls than the average - though businesses with extensive photo libraries also tend to be more active on their profiles overall.
 Upload your rooms, your breakfast spread, that sunset view from the balcony, your friendly staff.
 Update them seasonally.
 Show Google (and guests) that you're alive and thriving.

-Content That Actually Matters
+## Content That Actually Matters

 Stop writing blog posts about "Top 10 Things to Do in Sydney" - every hotel and their dog has that article.
 Instead, create content that only you can create.
 Write about the hidden coffee shop two blocks away that does the best flat white in town.
 Share the story of the local artist whose work decorates your lobby.
 Create a guide to your neighbourhood's pub trivia nights.

-This isn't just feel-good content marketing – it's strategic.
+This isn't just feel-good content marketing - it's strategic.
 Google's algorithm increasingly favours E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness).
 Who has more experience and expertise about your specific location than you?
 Nobody.
 Use it.
-(This is exactly the type of local content strategy we help our clients develop – authentic stories that OTAs could never tell.)

-Links: Quality Over Quantity
+## Links: Quality Over Quantity

 Forget buying dodgy backlinks from "SEO experts" who email you out of the blue.
 One genuine link from your local tourism board is worth more than 1,000 spam links.
 Partner with local businesses, sponsor community events, get featured in local media.
 Real relationships create real links.

-Here's a ninja move: create a resource page for your guests listing local restaurants, attractions, and services.
+One underused tactic: create a resource page for your guests listing local restaurants, attractions, and services.
 Then reach out to those businesses and let them know they're featured.
 Many will link back to you as a thank you.
 Win-win.

-Reviews: Your Secret SEO Weapon
+## Reviews: Your Secret SEO Weapon

 Google loves fresh content, and you know what counts as fresh content?
 Reviews.
 Every new review is a signal to Google that your business is active and relevant.
 Plus, reviews often contain those lovely long-tail keywords naturally - "romantic anniversary getaway in the Blue Mountains" - that you'd sound ridiculous trying to stuff into your website copy.

-The Long Game Pays Off
+## The Long Game Pays Off

-SEO isn't a sprint; it's a marathon where slow and steady actually does win the race.
+SEO isn't a sprint; it's a marathon where slow and steady does win the race.
 While your competitors are throwing money at paid ads that stop working the moment they stop paying, you're building sustainable, long-term visibility that compounds over time.